natecostello/van_two_point_oh/van/electrical/BMS_wiring_logic_v4_draft/REC_Q_BMS_Wiring_Logic.md

 	# if attribution is needed
 	# source: [vecteezy]
 	# url: url
-tldr: "This is our third revision of the BMS Wiring and Logic.
-It reflects our pivot to the TYCO Tyco EV200HAANA as our Main Contactor.
-It also reflects our selection of the Multiplus 3KVA inverter charger.
-Lastly, it includes a lot of cleanup."
+tldr: "This is our fourth revision of the BMS Wiring and Logic.
+It reflects our addition of a custom precharge circuit and significant revision to the main wiring schematic."
 ---
-**This is our third revision of the BMS Wiring and Logic.
-It reflects our pivot to the TYCO Tyco EV200HAANA as our Main Contactor.
-It also reflects our selection of the Multiplus 3KVA inverter charger.**
+**This is our fourth revision of the BMS Wiring and Logic.
+It reflects our addition of a custom precharge circuit and significant revision to the main wiring schematic.**

 ![REC Q BMS Wiring Logic](REC_Q_BMS_Wiring_Logic.svg)

 ## Operation

+**System SECURED**

+With the Egis XD 500 switch open, all power is secured to the system with the exception of the REC Q BMS which derives power from its cell connections.
+This is mode is for long term storage and maintenance.

 **Manual ON**